 Finally the terrain became gentle rolling hills, vineyards, olives, etc. This area, Riojo, is well known for its wine.

-My day’s destination was Los Arcos were I’d been offered a private bedroom by fellow pilgrim from Alaska who had booked a 3 bedroom house thinking they had booked only an apartment.
+My day’s destination was Los Arcos were I’d been offered a private bedroom by fellow pilgrim from Alaska who had booked a 3 bedroom house thinking it was just an apartment.
 My luck.
 It was a treat not to share a bedroom or a bathroom, and the price was right.

-We wandered to the main square in search of dinner and were treated to the ringing of the massive bells in the church tower (sorry for the sideways video).
-After dinner we had an additional treat of an illuminated vision of the same church.
+We wandered to the main square in search of dinner and were treated to the ringing of the massive bells in the church tower.
+After dinner we had the additional treat of an illuminated vision of the same church.

-Day 16 – Another UN day. chatted with people from Austria, Poland, Brazil, Canada, Scotland, Ireland, USA, and of course, Pepe of Spain giving his blessing to passing pilgrims and providing nourishment as well.
+Day 16 – Another UN day as I chatted with people from Austria, Poland, Brazil, Canada, Scotland, Ireland, USA, and of course, Pepe of Spain giving his blessing to passing pilgrims and providing nourishment as well.

 I walked most of the day with Marco from Brazil before deciding listen to my feet and stop early today.